 plugins: extractors: - name: tap-gitlab pip_url: git+https://gitlab.com/meltano/tap-gitlab.git

-These plugins inherit their metadata (
+In the context of your project, these plugins inherit their metadata (

-# Custom plugins
+# Custom plugin definitions

 namespace is specified, we're dealing with a custom plugin definition instead, and additional properties